kevinmcaleer/kevsrobots.com/web/learn/learning_platform/03_download_content.md

 ---
 layout: lesson
-title: How to use the Learning Platform
+title: Downloading Course Content
 author: Kevin McAleer
 type: page
-previous: 00_intro.html
-next: 02_navigate_content.html
+previous: 02_navigate_content.html
-description: Orientation
+description: Learn how to download supporting files and content
-percent: 50
+percent: 100
 navigation:
 - name: How to use the Learning Platform
 - content: